ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 }
 ```

-## Conveyance of Gateway and Network Capabilities
+## Conveyance of Gateway Capabilities

 {: #satp-stage1-conveyance}

-This is set of parameters pertaining to the origin network and the destination network, and the technical capabilities supported by the peer gateways.
+This is set of parameters pertaining to the technical capabilities supported by the peer gateways.

-Some network-specific parameters regarding the origin network may be relevant for a receiver gateway to evaluate its ability to process the proposed transfer.

-For example, the average duration of time of a lock to be held by a sender gateway may inform the receiver gateway about delay expectations.

-The gateway and network capabilities list is as follows:
+The gateway capabilities list is as follows:

 - gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) used by a gateway to sign claims.

 - gatewaySupportedSignatureAlgorithms OPTIONAL: The list of other digital signature algorithm (algorithm-id) supported by a gateway to sign claims

-- networkLockType REQUIRED: The default locking mechanism used by a network.
-These can be (i) timelock, (ii) hashlock, (iii) hashtimelock, and so on (TBD).

-- networkLockExpirationTime REQUIRED: The duration of time (in seconds) for a lock to expire in the network.

 - gatewayCredentialProfile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).